paperless-ngx/paperless-ngx/docs/configuration.md

 : Enables compression of the responses from the webserver.

-: Defaults to 0, disabling compression.
+: Defaults to 1, enabling compression.

     !!! note